Where We Test

 We've worn these boots on steep mountain hikes, across glacial ridges, into alpine lakes, icy streets, and snowy trails.
-We've tested the older boots in our review through entire winters.
+We've tested the older boots in our review through multiple winters.
 With snow coming early in Colorado and late on the west coast, we headed up to volcanic glaciers and frigid snowfields to see how new entries and old favorites held up.
-Below we outline how we tested each metric specifically, so you know what our objective and subjective testing scheme look like.
+Below we outline how we tested each metric specifically so you know what our objective and subjective testing scheme looks like.

-To test for warmth, we submerged each pair of boots in a cooler of ice water and measured the inside temperature of the boots with a laser thermometer at five-minute intervals for 20 minutes.
+To test for warmth, we submerged each pair of boots in a cooler of ice water and measured the inside temperature with a laser thermometer at five-minute intervals for 20 minutes.
 We examined the quality and quantity of insulation and outsole material to evaluate the standing and active warmth of each contender.
-Finally, we wore the boots in cold temperatures and when splashing around in cold lakes and reported how toasty our feet felt in each pair of boots over time, in action, and while standing around.
+Finally, we wore the boots in cold temperatures and when splashing around in frigid lakes to report how toasty our feet felt in each pair of boots over time, in action, and while standing around.

-One thing we learned was that while boots lose heat at different rates, this didn't always correlate to our experience wearing the boots.
+One thing we learned was that while boots lose heat at different rates, this didn't always correlate to our experience on-foot.
 The type and amount of insulation surrounding the foot have a great effect on how we experience cold.

 Weather protection takes both water and snow into account.
 To test waterproofing, we determined each boot's maximum puddle depth.
 To do so, we hiked to an alpine lake and stood in 4" of water (simulating a deep puddle).
 If you're going to stand around in cold water, we figured, let's make sure it's in a beautiful spot.
 Then we slowly walked in deeper to see where each boot lost its water resistance.
 Then we measured it with a ruler.
 For the most part, the depth of waterproofness was determined by the height of the boot, with a couple of exceptions.